On the role of Allee effect and mass migration in survival and extinction of a species: Background and tools

-The mathematical model is an interacting particle system $(\eta_{t})_{t\geq 0}$ on $\Omega=X^{\mathbb{Z}^d}$, where $X=\{0,1,\ldots,N\}\subseteq \mathbb{N}$ and $N$ denotes the common size (capacity) of the local populations, if finite.
-The value $\eta_{t}(x)$, $x \in \mathbb{Z}^{d}$ is the number of individuals present in site $x$ at time $t \geq 0$.
-We write $\OmNless$ when we want to stress the dependency on the capacity $N$.\\ When $X$ is finite, which is the case of Models I, II and III, we refer to the construction in \cite{cf:Liggett}; when $X$ is infinite, that is in Model IV, the state space is non-compact and a different construction is needed.
-The first examples of interacting particle systems with locally interacting components in non-compact state spaces have been introduced in \cite{Spitzer}.
-One approach to construct these kinds of models has been developed in \cite{cf:Lig_Spitz}, where the contruction was detailed for Coupled Random Walks but with small changes it can be generalized to many other processes.
-By using similar ideas, in \cite{cf:Chenbook} was stated a general existence theorem for reaction-diffusion processes, that we are going to apply in Model IV: in order to assure the existence of the process, some restrictions on the transition rates are required, as explained in Section \ref{ModelIV}.\\ The process admits an \textit{invariant measure} $\mu$ if $P_{\mu}(\eta_{t}\in A)=\mu(A)$ for each $t\geq 0$, $A \subseteq \Omega$, where $P_{\mu}$ is the law of the process with initial distribution $\mu$.
-An invariant measure is \emph{trivial} if it is concentrated on an absorbing state when there exists one.
-The process is \textit{ergodic} if there is a unique invariant measure to which the process converges starting from each initial distribution (see \cite[Definition 1.9]{cf:Liggett}).
-For any $x,y \in \mathbb{Z}^{d}$, we write $y \sim x$ if $y$ is one of the $2d$ nearest neighbors of site $x$.\\
+When $X$ is finite, which is the case of Models I, II and III, we refer to the construction in \cite{cfLiggett}; when $X$ is infinite, that is, in Model IV, the state space is noncompact, and a different construction is needed.
+The first examples of interacting particle systems with locally interacting components in noncompact state spaces have been introduced in \cite{Spitzer}.
+One approach to construct these kinds of models has been developed in \cite{cfLigSpitz}, where the construction was detailed for Coupled Random Walks, but with small changes it can be generalized to many other processes.
+By using similar ideas, in \cite{cfChenbook} was stated a general existence theorem for reaction-diffusion processes, that we are going to apply in Model IV: in order to assure the existence of the process, some restrictions on the transition rates are required, as explained in Section \ref {ModelIV}.

+The process admits an \textit{invariant measure} $\mu$ if $P_{\mu}(\eta _{t}\in A)=\mu(A)$ for each $t\geq0$, $A \subseteq\Omega$, where $P_{\mu}$ is the law of the process with initial distribution $\mu$.
+An invariant measure is \textit{trivial} if it is concentrated on an absorbing state, when one exists.
+The process is \textit{ergodic} if there is a unique invariant measure to which the process converges starting from each initial distribution (see~\cite{cfLiggett}, Definition 1.9).
+For any $x,y \in\mathbb{Z}^{d}$, we write $y \sim x$ if $y$ is one of the $2d$ nearest neighbors of site $x$.

 We introduce here a common infinitesimal generator $\mathcal{L}$ (we will be more precise on each model): it is given by